joshfire/woodman/README.md

 The net result is that `console` is underused in most JavaScript applications.
 More precisely, most applications are written *without* log traces; `console` statements are only ever used temporarily to nail down specific issues at debug phase, or to report errors.

-The [log4j introduction](http://logging.apache.org/log4j/2.x/manual/index.html) provides a handful of reasons why flexible logging is useful.
+The [Apache Log4j introduction](http://logging.apache.org/log4j/2.x/manual/index.html) provides a handful of reasons why flexible logging is useful.
 These reasons are valid whether the underlying language is Java, JavaScript, C, Python...

 In the end, log4j provides a very good abstraction over `console` that solves the problems raised above for a reasonable cost: that of having to manage a `Logger` instance per module.

 ### Differences with log4j
-While Woodman attempts to follow Log4j v2 as closely as possible, it does not implement all the features of log4j.
-In particular, Woodman comes with:
+While Woodman attempts to follow Apache Log4j 2 as closely as possible, it does not implement all its features.
+In particular, compared to Apache Log4j 2, Woodman comes with:

 - a restricted number of [Appenders](http://logging.apache.org/log4j/2.x/manual/filters.html)
 - a restricted number of [Layouts](http://logging.apache.org/log4j/2.x/manual/layouts.html)